Compare 60 Accounting Software Vendors

 ERP

 Enterprise resource planning (ERP) software is a feature-rich tool that combines many categories of accounting software including core accounting, inventory, ecommerce, supply chain management, and even business intelligence solutions.
-Many companies can centralize all of their financial data in one complete ERP system, providing better organization and greater functionality.
+Many companies can centralize all of their data in one complete ERP system, providing better organization and greater functionality.

-Due to its extensive functionality, ERP software may not be right for every company, as it often comes with a higher price tag than basic accounting software.
+Due to its extensive functionality, ERP software may not be right for every company, as it often comes with a higher price tag than basic small business accounting software.
 For growing companies, a few integrated best of breed apps is probably a better option than a complex ERP system.

 Billing and invoicing

 Deceptively simple in theory, billing and invoicing can be complicated and frustrating if you don’t have the right tools.
 Billing and invoicing software manages the complex accounting gymnastics that many accounts payable and receivable departments perform.
 The best billing and invoicing tools come in all levels of complexity, but most provide the ability to automate formerly manual tasks and reduce manual entry errors.
 These tools come as part of a larger financial management software or can be found in standalone best of breed options.
-If you’re researching best of breed billing and invoicing tools, look for options that integrate with the other accounting, sales, and quote to cash software that your company uses.
+If you’re researching best of breed billing, bookkeeping, and invoicing tools, look for options that integrate with the other accounting, sales, and quote to cash software that your company uses.

 Project accounting